alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 ---
 <!-- _class: highlight invert -->
-# So can we use it?
+# Can I use it now?

 Not quite:
 - No async/await, thread-safety